AdaCore/spark2014/lrm/source/subprograms.rst

 Within a ghost procedure, the view of any non-ghost variable is a constant view.
 Within a ghost procedure, a volatile non-global object shall not be read.
-TBD: In a ghost procedure we don't want to allow assignments to non-ghosts either via assignment statements or procedure calls.
-Is this rule the best way to accomplish this?
+[In a ghost procedure we do not want to allow assignments to non-ghosts either via assignment statements or procedure calls.]

 A ghost entity shall not be referenced from within the expression of a predicate specification of a non-ghost